cgrazy/OC_EFI_Gigabyte_Z690_AlderLake_I9_12900K/README.md

 # What doesn't work well?

-~~Usually the hack boots as expected, but sometimes it stucks at the apple logo w/o any progress bar.
-So rebooting via Reset button is needed.
-Currently I've no clue why that is happening.~~

 Sleep at all, I guess.
 Haven't had the chance to get into sleep yet.

 # Current State?

-~~ACPI Patches introduced according to guide 2 for Gigabyte Z690 mainboards since neither mouse nor keyboard were working and restart of the whole system was needed.
-Has to be observed further if Sleep has killed USB functionality.~~

-Currently booting is possible w/ just a small issue: ~~the additionally connected USB-Keyboard~~ USB 2.0 (USB legacy mode is enabled in BIOS) seems not to be working, unless USB-C is disconnected before boot.~~, so I guess it's not OC related but more a generell issue.~~
+Currently booting is possible w/ just a small issue: USB 2.0 (USB legacy mode is enabled in BIOS) seems not to be working, unless my USB-C Hub is disconnected before boot.
 It's more or less related to the connected USB-C Hub.
 An ususal USB-C SSD works as expected.
+So I guess it's not releated to the Hackintosh itself.

+Introduced CPUFriend and CPUFriendDataProvider according to the following [bug](https://github.com/dortania/bugtracker/issues/190).
+Geekbench 5 benchmark test also increased for both, single  and multi-core tests See result [before](./images/MacPro7,1-Geekbench_Browser_without_CPUFriend.mht.png) and [after](./images/MacPro7,1-Geekbench_Browser_with_CPUFriend.mht.png) adding CPUFriend.kext.

 At the moment I'm being quite satisfied with the system.
-Added GPRW renaming to improve S3 handling.
-Needs some more testing.

-Introduced CPUFriend and CPUFriendDataProvider according to the following bug: https://github.com/dortania/bugtracker/issues/190
-Geekbench 5 benchmark increased for both: Single and Multi-Core tests *See result [before](./images/MacPro7,1-Geekbench_Browser_without_CPUFriend.mht.png) and [after](./images/MacPro7,1-Geekbench_Browser_with_CPUFriend.mht.png) adding CPUFriend.kext.

 # Outlook?
 * [ ] One of the next steps will be to re-enable UEFI Secure Boot again.